Content Examination Bypass policies typically work by:

 For example, you may have a Content Examination policy to scan all inbound messages requesting a quote, based on certain words like "quote", "discount" or "free".
 If sent from an existing customer, you can circumvent all messages coming from firstname.lastname@example.org by configuring a Content Examination Bypass policy.

-Typically a Content Examination Bypass Policy works by:
+Configuring a Content Examination Bypass Policy

-- An Administrator Console logon with access to the Administration | Gateway | Policies menu item.
+- Click on the Gateway | Policies menu item.

-|Policy Narrative||Provide a description for the policy to allow you to easily identify it in the future.
+Option Description Policy Narrative Provide a description for the policy to allow you to easily identify it in the future.
 Select Content Definition to Bypass

 Use the Lookup button to select the Content Examination Definition.

 - Complete the Emails From and Emails To sections as required: